Who We Are

 Interested in becoming a Community Partner?
 Learn more about the application process.

-The NYJL focuses our volunteer efforts on four main areas of community programs.
-They are Adult Education & Mentoring, Children’s Education, Culture & the Arts, and Child Health & Welfare.
+The NYJL focuses our volunteer efforts on five main areas of community programs.
+They are Adult Education & Mentoring, Children’s Education, Culture & the Arts, City Impact, and Child Health & Welfare.